samarthdd/k8-proxy-documentation/docs/websites/sharepoint/server/sharepoint-server-solution-deployment.md

 ---
-title: SharePoint SelfHosted - Solution Deployment
+title: SharePoint Server - Solution Deployment
-sidebar_label: SharePoint SelfHosted - Solution Deployment
+sidebar_label: SharePoint Server - Solution Deployment
 ---

 This section will outline how to go about installing Glasswall SharePoint solutions to your environment.
 Glasswall SharePoint solution is offered in 2 flavors.
 They are:

-- **Glasswall - SharePoint Online - Solution** - [link](../cloud/sharepoint-online-solution-deployment.md)
+- **Glasswall - SharePoint Online - Solution** - [link](../online/sharepoint-online-solution-deployment.md)
-- **Glasswall - SharePoint SelfHosted - Solution**
+- **Glasswall - SharePoint Server - Solution**

-## Glasswall - SharePoint SelfHosted - Solution Deployment
+## Glasswall - SharePoint Server - Solution Deployment

 ### Overview

-The Sharepoint Self-Hosted plugin allows to delegate all download and uploads activities in the SharePoint User Interface to the GlassWall Rebuild engine.
+The Sharepoint Server plugin allows to delegate all download and uploads activities in the SharePoint User Interface to the GlassWall Rebuild engine.
 This keeps the all sharepoint documents safe.

 ### Installation Guide